-From Years 1 – 4, through a deliberate and progressive scaffolding of activities and lessons, students learn the basics of research skills.
-In Year 4, students are prepared to embark on independent research to help them gain understanding on the demands for research work skills they need in their IB years.
+From Years 1- 4, through a deliberate and progressive scaffolding of activities and lessons, students learn the basics of research skills.
+In Year 4, students are prepared to embark on independent research to help them gain an understanding of the demands for research skills they would need in their IB years.

-In Theory of Knowledge, one of the three core components in the IB Diploma Programme (IBDP), students will examine how different Areas of Knowledge are constructed and explore their strengths and limitations.
+In Theory of Knowledge, one of the three core components in the IB Diploma Programme (IBDP), students will examine what knowledge is; how knowledge is constructed; and reflect on how we know what we know.

 - Interdisciplinary lessons